NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Battery Type and Life

-The main types of batteries that come with any cordless power tool are nickel-cadmium (NiCd for short) and lithium-ion.
+The main types of batteries that come with any cordless power drill are nickel-cadmium (NiCd for short) and lithium-ion.
 Lithium-ion batteries are replacing NiCd because they’re more efficient and last longer during use and in overall lifespan.
 They’re also considerably lighter.
 All the models that we tested came with lithium-ion batteries.

 Size and Weight

-For example, drilling through porcelain wall tiles doesn’t require much torque, speed, or bpm.
-A light-duty, compact hammer drill weighing around 2 pounds without the battery can do the trick.
+When shopping for the best cordless hammer drill for your particular needs, remember to consider project requirements.
+For example, drilling through porcelain wall tiles doesn’t require much torque, speed, or BPM.
+A light-duty, compact hammer drill weighing around 2 pounds (without the battery) can do the trick.
 On the other hand, drilling large holes for structural anchors in concrete will require a much larger, heavier hammer drill, possibly even a rotary hammer, which can weigh as much as 8 pounds without the battery.

 FAQs